JohnAlbin/zen-style-guide/README.txt

     For example, edit foo/template.php and foo/theme-settings.php and replace every occurrence of "STARTERKIT" with "foo".

+    It is recommended to use a text editing application with search and "replace all" functionality.

  5. Log in as an administrator on your Drupal site and go to Administer > Site building > Themes (admin/build/themes) and enable your new sub-theme.